Tabetha's Table

 Muddle Like a Pro

-3. Add Malibu Coconut Rum, Bacardi Silver Rum, Cream of Coconut, and the rest of the lime juice to your shaker.
-Embrace your inner hula dancer and shake vigorously for 15 seconds!
+3. Add Malibu Coconut Rum, Bacardi Silver Rum, cream of coconut, and the rest of the lime juice to your shaker with 4-5 ice cubes.
+Seal it tight and shake vigorously for 15 seconds - the outside of the shaker should fog up.
+That's how you know it's properly chilled and emulsified.

 🌿 Know Your Mint